CoderGreensparrow/japanese-video-subtitles/README.md

 ## Don't have subtitles

-If you have a video that you don't have ANY japanese subtitles for, just run fan_friendly_japanese_transcription_for_ssa.py and enter details as it requests (I recommend the base or medium model if you're computer's not that good).
+If you have a video that you don't have ANY japanese subtitles for, just run fan_friendly_japanese_transcription_for_ssa.py and enter details as it requests (I recommend the base or small model if you're computer's not that good).

 ## Have only japanese subtitles